CloudCannon/Hugo-conf-2022/content/_index.md

           Hugo to build with the content that is stored in Appwrite.
         speakers:
           - speaker: d12c1b9b-bc45-4998-9f62-aba6e3f1654a
-      - time_string: "10:00am —\_10:45am PST"
-        type: Workshop
-        title: How to Achieve Perfect Google Lighthouse Scores Using Hugo
-        description: >-
-          I will provide a step by step breakdown on how to find the easter egg in Google Lighthouse when you achieve perfect scores by using Hugo.
-        speakers:
-          - speaker: 0f5d9642-5901-4193-8a51-0ee3b25859d7
   - _bookshop_name: sections/speakers
   - _bookshop_name: sections/hexagon-group
     hexagons: